emer/axon/README.md

 Neurons are connected via synapses parameterized with the following variables, contained in the [`axon.Synapse`](https://github.com/emer/axon/blob/master/axon/synapse.go) struct.
 The [`axon.Prjn`](https://github.com/emer/axon/blob/master/axon/prjn.go) contains all of the synaptic connections for all the neurons across a given layer -- there are no Neuron-level data structures in the Go version.

-* `Wt` = effective synaptic weight value, determining how much conductance one spike drives on the receiving neuron.
-Wt = SWt * WtSig(LWt), where WtSig produces values between 0-2 based on LWt, centered on 1
+* `Wt` = effective synaptic weight value, determining how much conductance one spike drives on the receiving neuron, representing the actual number of effective AMPA receptors in the synapse.
+Wt = SWt * WtSig(LWt), where WtSig produces values between 0-2 based on LWt, centered on 1.
+* `LWt` = rapidly learning, linear weight value -- learns according to the lrate specified in the connection spec.
+Biologically, this represents the internal biochemical processes that drive the trafficking of AMPA receptors in the synaptic density.
+Initially all LWt are .5, which gives 1 from WtSig function.
-* `SWt` = slowly adapting structural weight value, which acts as a multiplicative scaling factor on synaptic efficacy: biologically represents the physical size and efficacy of the dendritic spine, while the LWt reflects the AMPA receptor efficacy and number.
+* `SWt` = slowly adapting structural weight value, which acts as a multiplicative scaling factor on synaptic efficacy: biologically represents the physical size and efficacy of the dendritic spine.
 SWt values adapt in an outer loop along with synaptic scaling, with constraints to prevent runaway positive feedback loops and maintain variance and further capacity to learn.
 Initial variance is all in SWt, with LWt set to .5, and scaling absorbs some of LWt into SWt.
-* `LWt` = rapidly learning, linear weight value -- learns according to the lrate specified in the connection spec.
-Initially all LWt are .5, which gives 1 from WtSig function,
-* `DWt` = change in synaptic weight, from learning
+* `DWt` = change in synaptic weight, from learning -- updates LWt which then updates Wt.
 * `DSWt` = change in SWt slow synaptic weight -- accumulates DWt
 * `Ca` = Raw calcium singal for Kinase learning: SpikeG * (send.CaSyn * recv.CaSyn)
 * `CaM` = first stage running average (mean) Ca calcium level (like CaM = calmodulin), feeds into CaP